john-crossley/db-class/README.md

-# Database Query Fluent Query Builder
+# Fluent Database Query Builder

+Only works with MYSQL as of version 1.0, more coming soon.

 I have built a simple more-or-less full featured database query builder.
 It works similar to laravels amazing fluent query builder only I decided to build my own ^_^ This is not final but can be used, modified and extended.
 If you'd like me to add anything else or change something let me know.